esteinig/vircov/README.md

 ## Implementation

 `Vircov` is written in Rust and works with `PAF` or `SAM/BAM/CRAM` formatted alignments.
-It is extremely fast and can assess alignments against thousands (++) of viral referencegenomes in seconds.
-Basic alignment filters can be used to remove spurious alignments for evaluation. `Vircov` can also print  coverage plots to the terminal for quick visual confirmation and alignment distribution estimates.
+It is extremely fast and can assess alignments against thousands (++) of viral reference genomes in seconds.
+Basic alignment filters can be used to remove spurious alignments for evaluation. `Vircov` can also print  coverage plots to the terminal for quick visual confirmation and alignment distribution checks.

 ## Concept